kunalj101/python_intro_hackathon/chapter5.md

 *** =instructions
-- Import sklearn library and required model for model building
+- Import required library for decision tree and random forest
-- Dataframes train_modified and test_modified are available in the enviorment after missing values imputation and label encoding for all categorical independent variables
+- Use len() function with dataframes train_modified and test_modified, these two dataframes are available in the enviorment after missing values imputation and label encoding for all categorical variables

 *** =hint
-- Write statement from sklearn.tree import DecisionTreeClassifier to import Decision tree
+- Use from sklearn.tree import DecisionTreeClassifier
+- Use from sklearn.ensemble import RandomForestClassifier
 - Use len(train_modified) to return the length